 Restrictions: No camping, no fires, no dogs

-Day-use fees: Order services or activities at the ranch
+Day-use fees: The hot springs can be used if you order services or activities at the ranch

 Elevation: 5,700 ft (1,737 m)